wenshuowang/wenshuowang.github.io/_pages/about.md

     </tr>
   </thead>
 </table>
 * <span style="color:darkred"> New! </span> Oct.
 2022.
+Our AVVision workshop will be held on the special session of [ICIP2022](https://2022.ieeeicip.org/special-sessions/).
+* <span style="color:darkred"> New! </span> Oct.
+2022.
 I will give an invited talk for the School of Mechanical Engineering, Southeast University.
 * <span style="color:darkred"> New! </span> Sept.
 2022.
 My two papers were accepted to [The Montreal AI Symposium 2022](http://montrealaisymposium.com/).
 * <span style="color:darkred"> New! </span> Aug.
 2022.
 My new review paper on [Social Interactions for Autonomous Driving](https://arxiv.org/abs/2208.07541) is online.